wy-luke/2021-Updated-Coursera-Deep-Learning-Specialization-Assignments/README.md

 # 2021-Updated-Coursera-Deep-Learning-Specialization

-Assignment of 2021 updated Deep Learning Specialization by Andrew Ng on Coursera.
+Assignments of 2021 updated Deep Learning Specialization by Andrew Ng on Coursera.

+Coursera DeepLearning.AI updated its Deep Learning Specialization in 2021.
+This update has some new assigments and some new videos.

+There is no Course 1 and 3, cause Course 1 has no new assigment and Course 3 has no assigment.

+These are all from my own assigment.

+**Please do not directly copy to your assigment.**

+**Please do not directly copy to your assigment.**

+**Please do not directly copy to your assigment.**

 ## 2021 Update Change Log